Třeboň: Geography

 Třeboň is known for its fish ponds, which were established in the region since Middle Ages.
-Rožmberk Pond is the largest pond in the country and the largest fish pond in the world with surface area of 489 ha.
+Rožmberk Pond is the largest pond in the country and the largest fish pond in the world, with surface area of 489 ha.
 It was built between 1584 and 1590.
 The urban area of Třeboň is located on the shore of Svět pond, also one of the largest Czech ponds with 201 ha.
 It is primarily a fish pond, but also is used for sport and recreational purposes.

 The whole municipal territory lies in the Třeboňsko Protected Landscape Area.
-The river Lužnice flows through the eastern part of the territory and supplies Rožmberk pond with water.
-There are many small watercourses, which supplies the other ponds.
+The Lužnice river flows through the eastern part of the territory and supplies Rožmberk pond with water.
+There are many small watercourses, which supply the other ponds.

 History

 Třeboň was established around the middle of the 12th century.
 Around 1300, Třeboň was already fortified.
 In 1341, it was first referred to as a town.
 In 1366, Třeboň's Czech name first appeared, and the Rosenberg family became owner of the estate.
 During their rule, the town gained importance and wealth.
 In 1376, Třeboň gained royal town privileges.
 At the end of the 14th century, the fortifications strengthened, which helped resist attacks during the Hussite Wars.

 The greatest development occurred in the 16th and early 17th centuries, when Jakub Krčín was at the head of the Rosenberg family business and started to establish new ponds in the area.
 The region became famous as a fish pond farming area.
 The end of prosperity came with extinction of the Rosenberg family, troop invasions, and several large fires.
 Třeboň further suffered during the Thirty Years' War, when it was held by a regiment of Scots led by Colonel Sir John Seton from 1620 to early 1622.
 From 1660 to the 20th century, the House of Schwarzenberg owned the town and the estate.

 The town slowly recovered and remained economically unimportant until the 19th century, when it became a district town.
-Until 1918, Třeboň – Wittingau (Wittingau until the end of the 19th century) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Třeboň – Wittingau was part of Austria-Hungary, in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

-After the World War II, the first larger industry (clothing factory and large-scale agricultural production) was established in the town.
+After World War II, the first larger industry (clothing factory and large-scale agricultural production) was established in the town.
 In 1960, the Třeboň district was abolished and the town received spa status.

 Demographics

 Economy

 Třeboň is a tourist destination, and this is the area's major economic activity, along with agriculture, the spa industry and other services.

 The State Regional Archive for South Bohemia is based here, where genealogical studies about people born in the South Bohemian Region may be conducted.
-Digital images of parish registers and other genealogical records from the archive have been placed on the internet.
 The archive was held at the 15th-century Třeboň castle for many years, although a substantial portion was moved to the municipal offices in 2014.